AfDB Undertakes Supervision Mission on Water and Sanitation Projects in Kenya

 The African Development Bank Group (AfDB) successfully undertook a two-day supervision mission of projects jointly funded by the Government of Kenya and the Bank.
 The projects are being implemented by Tana Water Works Development Agency (TWWDA) and Northern Water Works Development Agency (NWWDA) under the Kenya Towns Sustainable Water Supply and Sanitation Program.
+The gathering also brought together Water Service Providers (WSPs) operating within the project zones.

 The mission, which began with a detailed progress briefing from the implementing agencies, provided an opportunity to review milestones achieved and address emerging challenges in the delivery of water and sanitation infrastructure.
+Through the engagement, guidance was provided on how to unlock the challenges forestalling project completion.

 Marsabit Sewerage Project: Currently 90% complete, this flagship initiative is designed to enhance access to improved sanitation services for the people of Marsabit.
 Once finalized, it will ensure safer waste management and contribute to a healthier environment for the growing urban population.